-Dr. Tony Xenikis will be the new Madison County Commissioner.
+Dr. Tony Xenikis is ready to get to work as a new Madison County Commissioner.

 What’s a great way to spread holiday cheer?

 Recently, London High School Art IV students presented 73 items, valued at $647.70, to the H.E.L.P.
 House.
 On hand for the presentation were from left: Dee Heilman, the director of the H.E.L.P.
 House, as well as LHS students Gavin Bonn, Emma Stucke and Amaya Siddiqi.

 The petition that seeks to join Plain City with the City of Columbus for water services is moving forward with some changes.